New Registration of Domain Name

 A: Since domain name registered under the latest HKDNR Registration Agreement, can be renewed annually, normally we do not accept reservation for any registered domain names.

 A: Other than domain names which have already been registered, HKIRC has reserved a list of domain names which are not opened to public for registration.
-For details please refer to the Reserve List at our website.

 A: To cope with the launch of Second-Level ‘.hk’ domain name, HKDNR has made changes to the HKDNR Registration Agreement and have it renamed as Version 3.0.
 The new Version 3.0 will be applied to all new domain name registration and domain name transfer with effect from 26-Jan-04.
 For existing customers under all 3rd level categories, the new Version 3.0 will be applied to their domain name registration by 16-Feb-04.